What do OnePlus, Airbnb and your small business have in common? The constant need to conduct after-sales customer service of course!

 But is it only customers who benefit from after-sales service?

 Your customers are engaged with your brand, therefore, you are building your brand image.
 With the right after-sales customer service strategy, you don’t just build a strong audience, you build a fan base.

-- Sales work a lot around word of mouth recommendation.
-Talking to your customers after they make a sale ensure the right words are spoken.
+- Sales work a lot around word-of-mouth recommendations.
+Talking to your customers after they make a sale ensures the right words are spoken.